 Help Your Salespeople Grow Personally

 Even a fine-tuned selling process backed by appropriate and skillfully executed activities is still susceptible to one devastating roadblock—limiting beliefs.
 People will generally attempt to accomplish no more than their existing beliefs will allow.
 For example, if a salesperson believes that his sales quota is attainable, he’ll go after it.
 If, on the other hand, he believes that the quota is unrealistic, at best, he will make a half-hearted effort, fully expecting not to reach the goal.

 During your coaching sessions, invest as much time inspiring and encouraging your salespeople to stretch beyond their comfort zones as you devote to discussing process and strategy.
 Helping your people transform their self-limiting beliefs into empowering ones is the most significant contribution you can make to help them achieve higher levels of success.

 Are your leadership and management skills up to par?
 Is there room for improvement?
 Are there areas of responsibility that you’ve been neglecting?

 Many managers are much too focused on the numbers—prospects in the funnel, presentations scheduled, proposals submitted, sales closed, revenues collected, profits generated—and often spend an inordinate amount of time collecting, documenting, and analyzing them.
 Consequently, they have insufficient time to train and develop their sales teams.
 Even managers who recognize the value of developing their teams typically don’t have a formal process in place to do so.
 Don’t allow yourself to become so fixated on the numbers that you neglect the people who are generating them.

-Your job as sales manager is a crucial one.
+Your job as a sales manager is a crucial one.
 You are the central point of influence for your salespeople.
-Make sure that you are investing sufficient time coaching and encouraging them; providing training when necessary; and directing their efforts toward those activities critical to the accomplishment of department goals.
+Make sure that you are investing sufficient time coaching and encouraging them; providing training when necessary; directing their efforts toward those activities critical to the accomplishment of department goals.